 A straightforward letter from HelloPrenup’s CEO & Founder

-If I had a dollar for every time someone asked us this question, I would be logged out on a HelloPrenup branded yacht, sipping my third margarita under the warm, hot sun.
-(I’m not, just an FYI, just a COVID fantasy)
+If I had a dollar for every time someone asked us this question, I would be logged out on a HelloPrenup branded yacht, sipping a margarita in the warm sun.
+In case you couldn’t tell from this video, I am not, just an FYI.
+Just a COVID fantasy!

 The truth of the matter is – it’s really the “latter” question that should be asked.

 It’s increasingly difficult to get this question across to people organically, but the truth of the matter is that marriages are businesses and like any business, there is some sort of agreement in place with respect to how it operates and what to do if it fails.
 In fact, I often refer to all of the parts of a divorce that a prenup covers, as the “business of divorce.”
 Because that’s how it is treated in the court of law.

 Finances are not sexy.
 Whether love, loyalty, or romance is the currency, the finances of your marriage are in so many ways a business and therefore should be treated as such.

 A prenuptial agreement (or as the kids say these days, “prenup”) is a contract that is drafted and signed prior to marriage, by two individuals getting married.
 It drafts out what will happen to community property or marital property (property that is acquired during the marriage- the specific terms depends on which state you are in) and what will happen to separate aka non-marital property (property that belongs to each person individually and is not considered part of the marital estate).

 Without a prenup, the division of this property in the event of a divorce is at the mercy of your state’s divorce law.
 An enforceable prenuptial agreement effectively allows you to circumvent your state’s divorce law.

 So, the fact that your state has the right to control how your assets are divided at the time of divorce sounds really off, right?
 Because it’s YOUR stuff…

 How could the government decide what happens to our stuff in the event that we don’t work out?